dh85/SpotifyWebAPI/FLUENT_SEARCH_SUMMARY.md

 ## Summary

-The `SearchQueryBuilder` represents a significant improvement to the SpotifyWebAPI library:
+The `SearchQueryBuilder` represents a significant improvement to the SpotifyKit library:

 - **882 tests passing** (24 new SearchQueryBuilder tests)
 - **Dual execution modes** (async/await + Combine publishers)